 Schools will telephone DESC to discuss the individual case

-School completes a Service Request form (SR), sent directly to DESC
+School completes an Outreach and Therapeutic Services Referral form, sent directly to DESC

 Staff will be sent a DBQ, a Steps “Roots and Fruits” form, and a sheet to gather more information.
 When all of this information has been returned, we are ready to allocate a caseworker